OpenSentry/idp/README.md

 ```

 ## Create an Identity
 To create a new identity a `POST` request must be made to the `/identities` endpoint.
-Specifying an `id` for the Identity, an optional `password` in plain text.
+Specifying an `id` for the Identity, a name, email and an optional `password` in plain text.
 Hashing of the password will be done by the endpoint, before sending it to storage.
 The hashing algorithm is performed by the bcrypt library `golang.org/x/crypto/bcrypt` using the following function:

 ```golang
 func CreatePassword(password string) (string, error) {